xaynetwork/xaynet/bindings/python/README.md

         kwargs: The kwargs that get passed to the constructor of the `participant` class.
         state: A serialized participant state.
 Defaults to `None`.
         scalar: The scalar used for masking.
 Defaults to `1.0`.

+    Note:
+        The `scalar` is used later when the models are aggregated in order to scale their weights.
+        It can be used when you want to weight the participants updates differently.

+        For example:
+        If not all participant updates should be weighted equally but proportionally to their training samples, the scalar would be set to `scalar = 1 / number_of_samples`.

     Returns:
         The `InternalParticipant`.